Indyandie/learning-nix/README.md

 - _Build inputs_ are files that derivations refer to in order to derive new files.
 On run, a derivation will only have access to explicitly declared build inputs.
   - Can only be specified explicitly with _file system paths_ and _dedicated functions_.

+> [!NOTE]
+>
-> [!note] Nix refers to files by their content hash.
+> Nix refers to files by their content hash.
 If the file contents are unknown, reading files during evaluation is unavoidable.

 ### Paths